Wage & Hour Dispute Lawyer in Philadelphia

 The attorneys at Goodley McCarthy LLC have successfully recovered millions of dollars in unpaid wages for thousands of workers under federal, New York, New Jersey, Pennsylvania, and District of Columbia law.

-If you believe you may be owed unpaid wages or tips, contact our firm for a free consultation with a wage & hour lawyer near you.
+If you believe you may be owed unpaid wages or tips, contact our firm at (215) 273-3491 for a free consultation with a wage & hour dispute attorney near you.

 Understanding Independent Contractor Misclassification

-Just because an employee is paid, a salary does not necessarily mean the employee is exempt from a right to be paid overtime for hours worked over 40 in a workweek.
+Just because an employee is paid a salary does not necessarily mean the employee is exempt from the right to be paid overtime for hours worked over 40 in a workweek.

 To be exempt, the employee must: